1989 ALL STAR BASEBALL CARDS

 Another notable “Then & Now” match up came with #T&N15, which paired Louisville Slugger icon Babe Ruth in his Yankees heyday with slugging first baseman Fred Lynn of the Baltimore Orioles.
 Ruth was of course one of the forefathers of the home run and changed how the game was played as the Sultan of Swat.
 It was fascinating to see the Bambino alongside Lynn, who himself hit over 250 career homers primarily with the Boston Red Sox and California Angels in the 1970s-80s as a five-tool player.

-Read also: BASEBALL CARDS FROM 1971
+Read also: BASEBALL CARDS OF BRICK

 With its breadth of talent, iconic players, and fun retrospective concepts, the 1989 Topps All Star Baseball card set has endured as one of the most memorable Midsummer Classic releases from the hobby’s golden era.
 Featuring many future Hall of Famers like Ripken, Smith, Clemens, and more, the set captured lightning in a bottle by focusing on baseball’s brightest stars at their peaks.
 For fans and collectors alike, flipping through the checklist takes you back to an exciting year for the game and makes you reminisce about some of its biggest personalities and performances during MLB’s annual All Star celebration.